WVU-CS330-2025-01-Group02/Backend/README.md

 ~~4. fix any bugs~~

-5. verify that it works properly and grabs the correct data and is works for majority of cities (CURRENT STEP: GRAB SPESIFIC DATA)
+~~5. verify that it works properly and grabs the correct data and is works for majority of cities~~

 6. if time: try to get it on front end, sorting function, compare mode